-Larry Kramer is a writer and an activist.
+Larry Kramer was a writer and an activist.

 In 1981, with five friends, Larry Kramer founded Gay Men’s Health Crisis, still the world’s largest provider of services to those with AIDS.